 There are about 20 memory care communities in Alaska who are regulated by the state’s Department of Health and Social Services.
 There are also almost 500 board-and-care homes, many of which offer services for people with Alzheimer’s disease (or related dementias including vascular dementia, frontotemporal dementia, Lewy body dementia, and Parkinson’s disease dementia).
 For free help finding a living option for your loved one with one of these illnesses, click here.

-The average cost of assisted living with memory care in Alaska is $8,282 per month.
+The average cost of assisted living with memory care in Alaska in 2024 is $8,945 per month.
 This is about 50% more expensive than the states located in the lower 48.

 Before you can move your loved one into assisted living in Alaska, there must be a services contract.
 Moving into assisted living in Alaska on short notice is going to be difficult because you’ll need to have a contract that includes: